TrevorNovak/playbookmanager/README.md

 # playbookmanager
 Open Source Repository for the Palo Alto Playbook Manager Application.

+## Notes:

+This project is not complete and there are still a few pieces left.
+Documentation will be written more thoroughly in the next couple of days in addition to finishing the last pieces, cleaning things up, and working out all bugs.

 ## Installation

 If you are windows then you are on your own.
 Sorry :(